Post Grad poster

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This demonstrates the protagonist's commitment to Ryden decides to actively pursue any job opportunity while continuing to chase her publishing dream, accepting that life won't be as planned.
 She commits to navigating this uncertain post-grad world., moving from reaction to action.

 At 45 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Ryden finally gets an interview callback from a promising job opportunity, and her relationship with Adam deepens.
+Of particular interest, this crucial beat Ryden finally gets an interview callback from a promising job opportunity, and her relationship with Adam deepens.
 Things seem to be looking up, giving her false hope that her plan is back on track., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 67 minutes (75% through) represents the emotional nadir.
 Here, Ryden's dream job opportunity completely falls apart, and she has a major fight with Adam.
-She realizes she's been so focused on her plan that she's pushed away what really matters and has nothing to show for it., illustrates the protagonist at their lowest point.
+She realizes she's been so focused on her plan that she's pushed away what really matters and has nothing to show for it., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 71 minutes initiates the final act resolution at 80% of the runtime.
 Ryden has an epiphany: success isn't about following a perfect plan, but about embracing life's unpredictability and valuing relationships over rigid career goals.
 She decides to fight for what truly matters., demonstrating the transformation achieved throughout the journey.